Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 • Dried figs.

 • Lactose-free cheese.
-Avoid traditional cheese, as parrots are lactose intolerant (no lactase).
+Avoid traditional cheese because parrots are lactose intolerant (no lactase).

-In addition to calcium, consider the correlation between vitamin D and calcium.
-According to Advances in Experimental Medicine and Biology, Vitamin D3 aids calcium absorption into the bloodstream.
+Consider the correlation between vitamin D and calcium.
+According to Advances in Experimental Medicine and Biology, vitamin D3 facilitates calcium absorption into the bloodstream.

-Exposure to direct sunlight for about an hour a few times a week will enable a parrot’s body to absorb enough vitamin D3.
-This must be outdoors, as parrots can’t absorb vitamin D through glazed windows.
+Exposure to sunlight for about an hour a few times a week enables a parrot’s body to synthesize vitamin D3.
+This must be outdoors because it’s not possible through double-glazed windows.

 Calcium Supplements And Cuttlebone

-Supplements must be given following a veterinary consultation, especially if you also change the parrot’s diet.
+Supplements must be given following a veterinary consultation, especially if you also change a parrot’s diet.
 As harmful as hypocalcemia is to parrots, too much calcium (hypercalcemia) is equally damaging.

 Consider hanging a cuttlebone in the parrot’s cage.
-The cuttlefish’s shell is made of calcium carbonate, so nibbling on it will provide access to this essential mineral while wearing down the beak.
+The cuttlefish’s shell comprises calcium carbonate, so nibbling on it will provide access to this mineral while wearing down the beak.